-- Short-term "developmental" counseling of students with educational or personal problems. - Interpreting test results to students, parents, and teachers. - Registration and orientation of new students. - Conducting guidance lessons to classes of students. - · Contact person for gifted program. - Scheduling - Career Objectives and Pathways
+- Short-term "developmental" counseling of students with educational or personal problems. - Interpreting test results to students, parents, and teachers. - Registration and orientation of new students. - Conducting guidance lessons to classes of students. - Scheduling - Career Objectives and Pathways

 Questions about the guidance program or requests for guidance services should be directed to Mrs. McMillen by calling 267-4622 or emailing her at cmcmillen@bbsd.com.